GeoscienceAustralia/ptha/R/source_contours_2_unit_sources/tutorial.md

 resolution of the output raster, and some numerical parameters, the most important of which are the sub-unit-source grid spacing.

-If kajiura filtering is to be applied, then the user must also provide an elevation raster (in lon-lat coordinates, with elevation in m, and negative value being below MSL).
-At the moment the code assumes that this raster has a longitude extent within (-180, 180), corresponding to an Atlantic centred view.
+If Kajiura filtering is to be applied, then the user must also provide an elevation raster (in lon-lat coordinates, with elevation in m, and negative value being below MSL).
+The input sourcezones should of course have longitudes inside the extent of the raster (if they are off by 360 degrees then the code will make the correction).
+Use of Kajiura filtering will cause the code to run more slowly.
-The input sourcezones do NOT have to have longitudes in this range, although they MUST reside on the input raster.

 Note that more than one source-contour shapefile can be provided -- the code will loop over them.

 If you are running linux on a shared memory machine with multiple cores, then you can run in parallel by setting MC_CORES to be a number greater than one.
 In this case each core will run separate unit sources, until all are completed.

 ```r